-For details of all upcoming Life Now Program courses, please see our Event Calendar, download the Life Now Term 1 Poster.
-To receive Life Now Program updates, please subscribe to the Life Now mailing list by emailing lifenow@cancerwa.asn.au.
+For details of all upcoming Life Now courses, please see our event calendar.
+To receive Life Now program updates, please subscribe to the Life Now mailing list by emailing lifenow@cancerwa.asn.au.

 Life Now Exercise